Skip to content

 • Suicidal thoughts are a medical emergency: Early intervention and access to professional support can save lives.

-• Crew won’t always speak up: It’s vital to create a culture where mental health is treated with the same seriousness as physical health.
+• Crew won’t always speak up: Especially if they fear stigma, breaches of confidentiality, or career repercussions.
+It is essential to foster a culture where mental health is prioritised and respected just as much as physical health.

 iStock-1300107681